mayelespino/mayelespino.github.io/README.md

   </tr>
 </table>

- `Fleet management - Process engineering`: This team was created to find solve gaps in our processes and tools used to manage and track Azure's hardware assets around the world.
+ `Fleet management - Process engineering`: This team was created to find solve gaps in: Our processes and tools used to manage/track Azure's hardware assets around the world.
 My responsibilities  included:
 *  __Research, documentation and mapping of existing processes and data flows__
 *  __Designed and implementing solutions for__:
  *  __Halcyon__ A graphdb to map the complex relationships between: hardware assets, data producers, data consumers, processes and tools.